stanalyzer/ST-analyzer/README.md

 ### Connecting to ST-analyzer through your web-browser
+> * Open your terminal and connect server where ST-analyzer is installed by using ‘Forwarding port’ described above
 > * Connect ST-analyzer through http://127.0.0.1:8000
 > * You will see the ST-analyzer login.
 > * Initial account and password are 'admin' and '12345'